Tehran: A Guide to Iran’s Capital

 Tehran

 Tehran, the capital of Iran, is a city that beautifully combines history, culture, and modernity.
 Situated in the northern part of Iran, it is surrounded by the majestic Alborz Mountains.
-With its extensive network of highways and well-connected railway and airfare systems, Tehran stands as the hub of transportation in the country.
+With its extensive network of highways and well-connected railway and airfare systems, the city stands as the hub of transportation in the country.
 The city boasts an array of large museums, art centers, palace complexes, and cultural hubs, making it a cosmopolitan megalopolis shaped by the influx of people from all corners of Iran.

 Tehran’s historical roots stretch back to 6000 BC, as confirmed by archaeological excavations.
 Initially, it was merely a village during the 9th century.
-However, following the devastation of Ray by the Mongols, many residents sought refuge in Tehran.
+However, following the devastation of Ray by the Mongols, many residents sought refuge in the city.
 In the 17th century, it became a residence for the Safavid rulers, and Shah Tahmasp I constructed a bazaar and encircling wall.

 Tehran